-I was at a Subway restaurant the other day, and had to wait 15 minutes in line to get my turkey flatbread sandwich.
+I was at a Subway restaurant and had to wait 15 minutes in line to get my turkey flat bread sandwich.
 The place was buzzing.
-With over 37,781 locations in 99 countries, it’s one of the fastest growing franchises in the world.l
+With over 37,781 locations in 99 countries, it’s one of the fastest growing franchises in the world.

 All this from humble beginnings in Bridgeport, Connecticut in 1965.
 It started with a $1,000 loan from a doctor, Dr. Peter Buck to Subway founder Fred DeLuca, (who wanted to become a medical doctor).
 According to the history of Subway on their official website, Fred soon learned the basics of running a business, as well as the importance of serving a well-made, high quality product, providing excellent customer service, keeping operating costs low and finding great locations.
 These early lessons continue to serve as the foundation for other locations around the world.

 The Subway business strategy has evolved with the times, and is indicative of a company listening, responding, implementing and improving their business model in a new economy which you can use on your physical therapy business practice.

 The introduction of flat bread sandwiches for low carb consumers, avocado spread for health conscious consumers and seasonal specials gives the consumers the one thing they don’t have with traditional fast food – choice and customization.
 Choose the exact spread you want, add extra lettuce and skip the olives?
 Sure.

 This campaign helped put Subway on the map very quickly.